Retirement Retirement Planning

 You can stay in shape

-Kay Abrahams/peopleimages.com/Adobe senior couple in workout clothes running for in park
+Kay Abrahams/peopleimages.com/Adobe senior couple running in park

 As you get older, you’ll want to do what you can to stay healthy like join a gym or take exercise classes.